-Join Richard Stim for an in-depth discussion in this video What happens at an audit?, part of Music Taxes and Accounting.
+Join Richard Stim for an in-depth discussion in this video What happens at an audit?, part of Taxes and Accounting for Music.

 - If you are selected for a field audit,…in which an IRS auditor meets with you…either at IRS offices or at your place of business,…you will receive a letter explaining…the reasons for the audit,…and you'll be told which elements…of your return are subject to investigation…and what specific documentation is required at the audit.…Keep in mind that the IRS has to have…specific reasons for its investigation,…and can't use the audit as a pretext…for inquiring about other unrelated items.…